Skip to main content

 4. Huron TissueScope

 Huron has three scanner models.
 The TissueScope LE120 has a 120-slide capacity and has the continuous-scanning feature.
-If you need something to scan large or unusual slide sizes look into the TissueScope™ LE Slide Scanner because it can scan slides up to 6” X 8”.
-Their third scanner is the TissueScope iQ Slide Scanner which has a 400-slide capacity.
+If you need something to scan large or unusual slide sizes, look into the TissueScope™ LE Slide Scanner because it can scan slides up to 6” X 8”.
+Their third scanner is the TissueScope iQ Slide Scanner, which has a 400-slide capacity.
 Huron boasts fast scanning speeds, averaging 60 seconds per slide.

 Huron Digital Pathology ScannerHuron Digital Pathology ScannerHuron Digital Pathology Scanner